An anti-inflammatory foods pyramid.

 Avoid smoked meat (dry and hard to digest), hot dogs, sausage, and ground meat.

-Meatballs & hamburgers.
+Meatballs and hamburgers.

 Meat should be ground at home or in front of your eyes.
+(This is usually a highly industrialized food – particularly harmful)

 All beverages.